 Buying property in Steglitz or Zehlendorf

 Also in the west is the district of Steglitz-Zehlendorf.
-Here the square meter costs 4901 euros for a renovated old building and 6501 euros for a new building.
+Here, the square meter costs between 4630 and 5420 euros for a renovated old building and between 7250 and 8310 euros for a new building.

 Buying property in Spandau

 Spandau is one of the less expensive districts in Berlin.
-An existing property here costs 3108 euros and a new building 4877 euros.
+An existing property here costs in median 4,080 euros and a new building about 5,700 euros.

 Buying property in Reinickendorf

-Reinickendorf is located in the northwest of Berlin.
-Real estate buyers have to pay here 3412 euros per square meter for a renovated old building and 5257 euros per square meter for a new building.
+Reinickendorf is located northwest of Berlin.
+Real estate buyers have to pay here 3,920 euros per square meter for a renovated old building and 6,820 euros per square meter for a new building.

 Buying property in Pankow

-The price per square meter for an existing property in Pankow is 5334 euros.
-A new building costs slightly less at 5116 euros.
+The price per square meter for an existing property in Pankow is on median 4,480 euros.
+A new building costs 6,270 euros.
 This is because hardly any new buildings are being built in the trendy quarter of Prenzlauer Berg due to lack of space.
 The existing properties are being renovated.
 If you want to live in a new building, you have to move out a little further.

 Buying property in Lichtenberg

-Those who end up in the north-east of Berlin pay 3889 euros per square meter in Lichtenberg and 5113 euros for a new building.
+Those who end up in the northeast of Berlin pay 4,510 euros per square meter in Lichtenberg and 6,200 euros for a new building.

 Buying property in Marzahn-Hellersdorf

-In Marzahn and Hellersdorf, the real estate prices are the lowest in Berlin.
-The square meter costs here 2665 and 4274 euros for a new building.
+In Marzahn-Hellersdorf, the real estate prices are among the lowest in Berlin.
+The square meter costs here 3,560 euros and 5,130 euros for a new building.

 Buying property in Treptow-Köpenick

-The districts of Treptow and Köpenick are a green oasis in south-east Berlin.
-Potential buyers have to pay an average of 3448 euros for a renovated old building here.
-A new building costs 5100 euros per square meter.
+The districts of Treptow and Köpenick are green oases in south-east Berlin.
+Potential buyers here have to pay an average of between 4,140 and 4,570 euros for a renovated old building.
+A new building costs between 5,990 and 6,310 euros per square meter.

 Rental returns in Berlin

-A property does not necessarily have to be lived in by the owner.
+The property does not necessarily have to be lived in by the owner.
 It is also worth renting it out.
 Especially in cities like Berlin with strong population growth and a low vacancy rate, this makes sense.
 Another advantage is the currently low mortgage interest rates.
-A loan has rarely been cheaper.
+A mortgage has rarely been cheaper.

 Real estate trends in Berlin

-Due to the current rent cap in Berlin and the corona crisis, the mood on the real estate market was clouded at the beginning of 2020, as the experts at Guthmann Estate analyse.
-It remains to be seen how the pandemic develops in the second half and thus also the economic situation in Germany.
+Due to the rent cap in Berlin and the corona crisis, the mood on the real estate market was clouded at the beginning of 2020, as the experts at Guthmann Estate analyze.
+It remains to be seen how the pandemic develops and thus also the economic situation in Germany.

-Nevertheless, the demand for real estate in Berlin remains high.
+The demand for real estate in Berlin remains high.
 The interest of national and international buyers continues.
-The low-interest rates for a mortgage make buying an apartment in Berlin even more attractive.
+The low interest rates for a mortgage make buying an apartment in Berlin even more attractive.